FuelLabs/fuel-specs/specs/protocol/abi.md

 ### Structs

 Encoding ABIs that contain custom types, such as structs, is similar to encoding a set of primitive types.
 The encoding will proceed in the order that the inner types of a custom type are declared and _recursively_ just like encoding any other type.
-This way you can encode structs with primitive types or structs with more complex types in it, such as other structs, arrays, strings, and enums.
+This way you can encode structs with primitive types or structs with more complex types in them such as other structs, arrays, strings, and enums.

 Here's an example: